mayannath/Project-Zephyr--VoiceBridge-Application/README.md

 ## Limitations

 - Up to 1 minute Audio.
-Can be extended through code modification.
+Can be extended through code modification and utilizing a Google Cloud storage account to host the Audio File.
 - Translation is not expected to be word-for-word.
 The emphasis with LLM support is to provide full context of the input language to get a concise response.
 Its focused more on the content and message than word-for-word translation.
 This is by design.